 This is the only way to know if you will have GPS data in the activity, as there is no previous step that indicates this, so first you must start the activity and if there is no connection, stop it and find out where the problem is

 While you are training you can alternate between the different training screens by tapping on the screen.

 The data displayed is the default and does not allow you to change any of the order or information displayed.
 By default, the duration of your workout is displayed on the bottom line, while on the top line you can alternate between heart rate, instantaneous rate, average pace, calories burned, steps, time of day or distance traveled.

 This is in running, obviously in other activities such as weights no data on pace or distance will be shown.

-When you finish your workout, simply press and hold the button to finish.
-Different screens will be displayed with the summary of the exercise and, as you might expect, you can consult them all by simply tapping on the screen.
-This is how it is shown (although it is not an "on the go" workout).
+When you finish training you just have to press and hold the button to finish.
+Different screens will be displayed with the summary of the exercise and, as you can guess, you can consult all of them by simply tapping on the screen.
+This is how it is shown (although it is not a "normal" workout).

 This data can only be seen on the wristband when you finish training, as there is no history option that summarizes the activities you have done during the day.
 To find out all the details again, you must go to the application or the website.

 The representation of the workouts in the Fitbit application is basic.
 It is designed for a less demanding user who is not going to make a detailed analysis of their workouts.
 But if you want to go further Fitbit offers you the possibility to download the activity file and import it into any other analysis platform, as the file format is TCX (a widely recognized standard).